-The Artisan’s Asylum Board of Directors is responsible for keeping Artisan’s Asylum fiscally and legally sound and true to its stated mission.
+The Artisan’s Asylum Board of Directors is responsible for keeping Artisan’s Asylum fiscally and legally sound.
 The board generally addresses financial, contractual, legal, and liability issues.

 Derek Seabury, President